tellor-io/dataSpecs/types/Snapshot.md

 ## Response Type

-The query response will consist of a variable-length array of 256-bit values in the following format:
+The query response will consist of a boolean value in the following format:

 - `abi_type`: bool
 - `packed`: false